phviethoang/real-estate/BigData/Setup/Kubernet.md

     # Turn of SWAP forever
     sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
     ```
-* Turn on module `overlay` and module `br_netfilter`. `overlay` is a layering file system( it uses many layers to manage files), this is the platform where the Kubernet bases on to manage files in cluster for effectively storing, reading and writing. `br_netfilter` allows network communication.
+* Turn on module `overlay` and module `br_netfilter`. `overlay` is a layering file system( it uses many layers to manage files), this is the platform where the Kubernet bases on to manage files in cluster for effectively storing, reading and writing. `br_netfilter` allows network communication among worker nodes.

     Open configuration file and config:
     ```bash